top of page

 SUMMARY

-Most importantly, the ability to adhere to a diet influences how successful that diet will be.
-The more consistent and disciplined you are, the better your results will be.
-Once you have your diet plan established: embrace the process, focus on your long-term goals, and maintain control.
+Most importantly: the ability to adhere to a diet influences how successful that diet will be.
+The more consistent and disciplined you are: the greater your results will be.
+Once the diet plan is established: embrace the process, focus on long-term goals, and maintain control!

 bottom of page